Coolidge Expansion Project

-The proposed Coolidge Expansion Project (CEP) is needed to meet the significant near-term increase in energy needs in SRP's service territory, which is among the fastest growing regions in the nation.
+The proposed Coolidge Expansion Project (CEP) is needed to cost-effectively and reliably meet the significant near-term increase in energy needs in SRP's service territory, which is located in one of the fastest-growing regions in the nation.
 In addition, the CEP will enable the addition of more renewable resources while maintaining a reliable power grid.
-The CEP will ensure that SRP can meet these objectives while staying on the path to achieve our deep decarbonization goals over the long term.
+The CEP will ensure that SRP can meet these objectives while staying on the path to achieve our aggressive decarbonization goals over the long term.

 Benefits of CEP

 - Meeting Near-term Demand: One of SRP's primary responsibilities to the communities we serve is to provide reliable electric service.
 The CEP will allow SRP to fulfill this obligation in the face of strong economic growth in SRP's service territory.